 It could be said that I was waiting on my mentors to do marriage on my behalf.

-But outside intervention is not a substitute for inner work.
+But outside intervention is not a substitute for inside work.

 Can I be real with you?
-Sometimes, especially in the early days when your husband is coming to his own, the last thing he will want to do is listen to you.
+Sometimes, especially in the early days when your husband is coming to his own, the last thing he wants to hear is your opinion, again.

 I am not saying he’s right.
 But I am suggesting it helps to have a new voice speaking into your husbands ear.

-There’s also a reputation struggle.
-“But we are newlyweds, what will people say when they see us walking to the church office for marriage counseling?”
+There’s also the reputation struggle.
+“But we are newlyweds, what will people say when they find out we are doing marriage counseling?”

-And this “My husband has forbidden me to talk to anyone about our struggles”
+And finally, “My husband has forbidden me to talk to anyone about our struggles.”

 Well, lets start with #1 “You married married me, why won’t you listen to me?”.